piroff/wordpress/README.md

 terraform init
 terraform apply
 ```
-Execution plan will be printed and you will be prompted whether to create the resurce (in case -auto-approve option is not used).
+Execution plan will be printed and you will be prompted whether to create the resource (in case -auto-approve option is not used).
 Type 'yes' to proceed with the creation.
 End-to-end process will take ~5 min.
 It may take another minute until all services are up and healthy.
 ```bash
 Enter a value: yes
 ```